 The praise extended to the character of GLaDOS in that quote frames his ensuing critique of her petty tone and shallow, saccharine backstory in the sequel.
 But I think those changes to the character of GLaDOS are indicative of a more far-reaching tonal shift between the two titles, from Portal‘s serious tone (with a sense of humor) to Portal 2‘s goofy tone (with a sense of wonder).

 An aspect of the mood of the original which is often overlooked or even forgotten is its creepiness.
 Portal is a bit of a creepy and even mildly frightening game.
-The test chambers are sterile, lifeless, and hostile.
+The test chambers are sterile, lifeless, hostile, and quiet.
 Chell is completely alone with some fairly difficult and threatening challenges.
 GLaDOS’ references to Aperture’s scientists and test subjects slowly take on an unnerving vibe as the player progresses through the game, never seeing any other humans.

 These concerns are crystallized into a concrete and horrific threat when GLaDOS reveals her extensive and systematic use of neurotoxin to eradicate the scientists.
 If you manage to squeeze into a section outside of a chamber’s white-walled facade, you find yourself in a dark and rusted corridor etched with the frantic warnings and lamentations of absent test subjects.
 And, finally, GLaDOS was more intimidating because she spoke exclusively in a disaffected monotone, much like GLaDOS’ cultural predecessor HAL 9000 in 2001: A Space Odyssey.